 Nita Lelandis an Otterbein University graduate who teaches workshops throughout the United States and Canada.
 Her workshops mainly discuss watercolor, color creativity, and collage.
 She has published many books on the effective use of colors.

 Leland forms a foundation for color selection in Confident Color by combining logic and perception.
 This will help the artist be more creative, think out of the box, and play with new colors.
-Leland’s techniques will allow you to use colors in different exciting ways without trial and error.
+Leland’s techniques allow you to use colors excitingly without trial and error.

 This book features over 50 artists’ artworks demonstrating their approaches to color.
 This is a color grading book.
 It also provides 85 activities to develop your awareness of the colors and combinations.
-With Confident Color, learn to be confident in using pleasing color schemes, dynamic contrasts, and compatible colors.
+Learn to use good color schemes, dynamic contrasts, and compatible colors with Confident Color.
 This is one of the best books on color theory ever written.

 Deborah Forman is a Rhode Island-based artist and color theory expert.
-She is mostly inspired by the sea’s vastness, Euclidian geometry, architectural drawings, and traditional quilting.
+She is mainly inspired by the sea’s vastness, Euclidian geometry, architectural drawings, and traditional quilting.

 The book provides essential techniques and instructions for bookmaking, sculpture, and installation.
-Forman invites readers to understand how color works and what tint and shade they should use in their projects.
+In addition, Forman invites readers to understand how color works and what tint and shade they should use in their projects.
 After completing this book, readers will have 52 exciting and meaningful projects and the inspiration to do more.
-“Color lab for mix-media artists” is one of the best books on color theory for graphic designers.
+“Color Lab for mix-media Artists” is one of the best books on color theory for graphic designers.

 The color theory explains the nature and various forms of color.
 But unfortunately, it still has not developed an explanation of the influence of different media on color appearance.
 Colors are always defined in the abstract.
 These books will help the readers to get a clear idea about color theory.
 And even a beginner artist can create unique projects with this knowledge.
 So, from our post titled “Best Books On Color Theory,” we think you could learn about a few essential books on color.
 We can also guarantee that these books are the best design books.
-If you have any other questions regarding this article, feel free to comment.
+Feel free to comment if you have any other questions regarding this article.

 Frequently Asked Questions